We represent 12 organizations—not every plan available in your area. Read full Medicare disclosure

 Key Takeaways

-WIC (Special Supplemental Nutrition Program for Women, Infants, and Children) helps pregnant people, new parents, and young children access healthy food, nutrition education, and related support.
-If you live in the five boroughs, you apply through the same New York State WIC system as elsewhere in the state—the NYC Mayor’s Office of Food Policy notes that WIC is administered by New York State and points families to the NYS WIC program for details and how to apply.
+WIC (the Special Supplemental Nutrition Program for Women, Infants, and Children) helps pregnant people, new parents, and young children access healthy food, nutrition education, and related support.
+If you live in the five boroughs, you use the same New York State WIC system as the rest of the state—the NYC Mayor’s Office of Food Policy notes that WIC is administered by New York State and points families to the NYS WIC program for details and how to apply.

 New York’s program is run by the New York State Department of Health.
-City agencies and clinics (for example NYC Health + Hospitals WIC sites across the boroughs) may host local WIC agencies, but rules, benefits, and enrollment are governed by state and federal WIC law and policy.
+City agencies and clinics—for example NYC Health + Hospitals WIC sites across the boroughs—may host local WIC agencies, but rules, benefits, and enrollment follow state and federal WIC law.
 For the official hub, use health.ny.gov WIC.

 According to ACCESS NYC and NYS WIC, WIC commonly provides: